openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 #.
 Forward operator-specific disclosures to the relevant Open edX operator.
 #.
 Identify the affected Open edX repositories.
 #.
 Score the severity of the vulnerability.
 #.
-Open a GitHub security advisory in relevant repositories.
+Open a GitHub draft security advisory in relevant repositories.
 #.
 Notify the maintainers of the vulnerable repositories.

 SWG Responsibility